 Bob was born at the Cooper Hospital in Camden and graduated from Cherry Hill High School West, where he earned three varsity letters in swimming.
 After graduating from Cairn University, he earned graduate degrees from Wheaton College and Westminster Theological Seminary.

-Bob and his wife of 40 years, Mary Alice, have three children, a daughter-in-law and one grandson, and live in Camden County.
+Bob and his wife of 40 years, Mary Alice, have three children, a daughter-in-law and one grandson.
+They share a home in Camden County as well as Ocean City.